rushikeshwadghane/File-Packer-Unpacker/README.md

 By Using this project we can fetch data from all files and merge into one file.
 As well as we can extract all packed file whenever required.

 **File Packer Unpacker**\
-• This project is used to perform packing and unpacking activity for multiple type of files.\
+• This project is used to perform packing and unpacking activity for multiple types of files.
-•In case of packing activity it maintain one ffile which contains metadata and data of multiple file from specified directory.\
+•In case of packing activity it maintains one file which contains metadata and data of multiple files from specified directory.
-•In case of unpacking activity we extract all data from packed file and according to its metadata we create all files.\
+•In case of unpacking activity we extract all data from packed files and according to its metadata we create all files.
 •In this project i have to use java as front end as well as backend for platform independency.

 **Steps to devlop this project**\